Doctoral study in Social Work

-- Strongly commitment to engaging with and serving practitioner communities in the human services/social work and counselling professions
+- Strong commitment to engaging with and serving practitioner communities in the human services/social work and counselling professions

-- A long history of more than 30 years’ association of social work with education in its programmes
+- A history of more than 30 years’ association of social work with education in its programmes

-- The majority of our research is undertaken in partnership with practice communities
+- The majority of research in partnership with practice communities

-- Doctoral candidates receive annual Postgraduate Research Student Support (PReSS) funding for research expenses
+- Annual Postgraduate Research Student Support (PReSS) funding for research expenses for doctoral candidates

 "E raka te mauī, e raka te katau

 A community can use all the skills of its people"

 When you join us for your doctoral study in social work, you’ll be part of a community of high-calibre academic staff with expertise in teaching, scholarship, research and practice in the main disciplines of social work, counselling, disability support and youth work.

-You will be able to use a range of research methodologies to ascertain the lived experiences, the health and the well-being of diverse populations and explore the implications of professional practice in the health and social services with a focus on three key themes:
+You will be able to use a range of research methodologies to ascertain the experiences, the health and the well-being of diverse populations and explore the implications of professional practice in the health and social services with a focus on three key themes:

 - Children, young people and families This stream explores the issues that affect the well-being of children, young people and families/whānau and investigates practice strategies for promoting their well-being.